realistschuckle/grijq/index.md

 A ThemeRoller-ready data grid widget for jQuery UI that consumes normal HTML tables.

+## Pronunciation

+Just say "gridge".
+The "q" is silent.

 ## Examples

 * [A 1000-row grid built on demand with the theme switcher widget](examples/lots-of-rows.html)